dusk-gg/dusk/docs/docs/publishing/making-money.md

 To celebrate the launch of the creator fund, **all games will earn 5x the amounts listed above for Nov-Dec 2024!** 🚀

 As you can tell from the numbers, the creator fund tries to prioritize high-quality games that players love coming back to and sharing with their friends more than raw playtime.

-## Application and Monthly Payouts

-You can apply for the creator fund as soon as your games hit 100+ hours/month and a return rate of 5%.
-We'll do a quick review to check that there's nothing fishy going on and approve you within 5 business days.

-Your games earn credits each day based on the metrics described earlier on this page.
-We use this credits system so that in the future you can choose to use some credits for optional extra services like AI-powered gameplay if you like.
-When paying out to you, credits are automatically converted to dollars at a rate of 1 USD = 10000 credits.

-At the beginning of each month, you'll receive a $ payout for the accrued credits last month using our payments provider.
-We aggregate payouts in this way to minimize transaction fees so that each $ goes further.
-This is similar to how e.g. YouTube does it.
-If there's a month with accrued earnings below the $10 minimum payment threshold, then that month's earnings will roll over to the next month.
-Here's the [terms of service for the creator fund](https://www.rune.ai/creator-fund-terms) with all the legalese.

 ## See Stats and Earnings